-The table below reflects the amount of compensation to each of the named executive officers pursuant to each executive's employment agreement in the event of termination of such executive's employment without cause or in the event of a change of control, described in detail in "Employment Agreements and Arrangements," in the Compensation Discussion and Analysis.
-The amount of compensation payable to each named executive officer upon termination without cause and upon termination without cause or good reason following a change of control is shown below.
-The amounts shown assume that such termination was effective as of December 31, 2015, and thus are estimates of the amounts that would be paid out to the executives upon their termination, except in the case of Mr. King.
-The amounts shown in the table below for Mr. King represent the actual amounts paid to him in connection with his termination in 2015.
+The table below reflects the amount of compensation to each of the named executive officers pursuant to each executive's employment agreement or our Severance Plan, as applicable, in the event of termination of such executive's employment or in the event of a change of control.
+The amounts shown assume that a named executive officer's termination was effective as of December 31, 2016, prior to the amendment and restatement of our Severance Plan in February 2017.